A topic from the subject of Environmental Chemistry in Chemistry.

 Key Points:

-• Greenhouse gases (GHGs) trap heat in the Earth's atmosphere, contributing to global warming.
+• Greenhouse gases (GHGs) trap heat in the Earth's atmosphere, contributing to the greenhouse effect and global warming.

-• Human activities, such as fossil fuel burning and deforestation, significantly increase GHG emissions.
+• Human activities, such as the burning of fossil fuels (coal, oil, and natural gas), deforestation, and industrial processes, significantly increase GHG emissions.

-• Elevated GHG concentrations cause an increase in global temperatures and climate change impacts, including rising sea levels, more frequent extreme weather events, and loss of biodiversity.
+• Elevated GHG concentrations cause an increase in global average temperatures, leading to climate change impacts such as rising sea levels, more frequent and intense extreme weather events (heatwaves, droughts, floods, storms), ocean acidification, and biodiversity loss.

 Main Concepts:

-Atmospheric Composition: Pre-industrial atmospheric CO2 concentration was approximately 280 parts per million (ppm); current levels exceed 415 ppm due to anthropogenic emissions.
+The pre-industrial atmospheric CO₂ concentration was approximately 280 parts per million (ppm).
+Current levels significantly exceed 415 ppm, primarily due to anthropogenic emissions from the burning of fossil fuels.

-Sources and Sinks: Natural processes, such as plant respiration and ocean absorption, remove some GHGs from the atmosphere.
-However, human activities have disrupted the balance, leading to a net increase in GHG concentrations.
+Natural processes, such as photosynthesis (plants absorbing CO₂), ocean absorption of CO₂, and weathering of silicate rocks, act as sinks, removing some GHGs from the atmosphere.
+However, human activities have significantly disrupted the natural balance, leading to a net increase in atmospheric GHG concentrations.

 Chemistry of Greenhouse Gases and Global Warming: An Experiment